-Lúcio, the famous DJ and Freedom Fighter, has always been a fan favorite, staying up there in the chart of the most picked characters in game.
+Lúcio, the famous DJ and Freedom Fighter, has always been a fan favorite, staying up there in the chart of the most picked characters in the game.
 Regardless of meta, you always see him.
-Our Overwatch boosting team shares some thoughts about it.
+Our dilligent Overwatch boosting team will share some thoughts about why is that.

 The fighter DJ has stayed relevant regardless of which hero was the most playable and most OP or most meta, even after a major speed boost nerf.
 This, though, has sparked some controversy in the community.
 Although this has not been an enormous issue in the community, it is still a really important topic to discuss.